Deliver “Delight and Passion” to people

 Currently, Ninomiya is involved in many projects in the healthcare and wellness fields.

-Ninomiya: "Since around 2018, my colleagues and I had been talking about how it would be great if NOMURA could become more involved in projects in the healthcare field, which is an important field in Japan going forward and has room for growth as a market.
-As we continued to have these kinds of discussions with our superiors and planners as an extension of casual conversation, we developed into regular meetings.
-We then got into concrete discussions about how we needed to have contact with certain stakeholders in order to understand this field, and gradually we began to think about how to commercialize it."
+Ninomiya: "Around 2018, I was talking with my colleagues about how NOMURA Co.,Ltd. Ltd. should get more involved in healthcare projects, which are important for Japan going forward and have significant market growth potential.
+As we continued to have these kinds of casual conversations with our superiors and planners, it developed into regular meetings, and we started to have more concrete discussions about things like, 'In order to understand this area, we need to connect with these kinds of stakeholders,' and gradually we began to think about how to commercialize it."

-Thus, a team was formed consisting of about 20 members from the concept design, planning, sales, and other departments.
+Thus, a team of about 20 members, gathered from departments such as concept design, planning, and sales, was formed.

-When it comes to producing in the fields of healthcare and wellness, one might get the impression that it means creating spaces for moving the body, such as fitness gyms and running stations.
-However, Ninomiya is exploring the possibilities that NOMURA can contribute to the fields of healthcare and wellness from angles other than the physical.
+When you think of producing in the healthcare and wellness fields, you might get the impression of creating spaces for physical activity, such as fitness gyms and running stations.
+However, Ninomiya is exploring the possibility of how NOMURA Co.,Ltd., Ltd. can contribute to the healthcare and wellness fields from angles other than the physical.

 Ninomiya: For health, it is essential to consider mental as well as physical health.
 In particular, it has been scientifically proven that the degree of satisfaction of intellectual curiosity has a large impact on mental health.
 Ever since I learned that people who are motivated to learn and who have strong intellectual curiosity live longer and healthier lives, I've come to want to focus on planning and creating spaces that nurture knowledge and education."